OndrejTexler/Neurally-Guided-Style-Transfer/README.md

 [[`Slides`](https://dcgi.fel.cvut.cz/home/sykorad/Texler19-NPAR.pptx)]
 <!-- In Proceedings of the 8th ACM/EG Expressive Symposium, pp. 43-50 (Expressive 2019, Genoa, Italy, May 2019) -->

-## Installation
+## Build
 ### On Windows
 * Run `build-win.bat`, it should output `main.exe`.
 * It depends on OpenCV and it expects `opencv_world420.dll` in your PATH.
-The DLL can be downloaded at https://opencv.org/opencv-4-2-0/, (or directly https://sourceforge.net/projects/opencvlibrary/files/4.2.0/opencv-4.2.0-vc14_vc15.exe/download)
+Pre-build DLL can be downloaded at https://opencv.org/opencv-4-2-0/, (or directly https://sourceforge.net/projects/opencvlibrary/files/4.2.0/opencv-4.2.0-vc14_vc15.exe/download)

 ### On Linux
+* Download and build OpenCV 4.2.0 (https://opencv.org/opencv-4-2-0/)
 * Run `build-linux.sh`
+* Do not forget to update your `LD_LIBRARY_PATH`

 ## Parameters
 * `--style <string>`, mandatory, path to the style image